-It’s important to note, only members with a subscription to a standard plan a Date-based plan are considered as paying members.
+It’s important to note, only members with a subscription to a Standard plan or a Date-based plan are considered as paying members.
 This means members who make a one-time payment or a fixed number of payments are excluded from our churn calculations.

 Think of the lifetime value (LTV) of your members as the net amount of a customer contributes over the lifespan as a customer.
 This metric shows you what your customer is “worth” to your company, while also informing how much you can reasonably spend on acquiring customers.